Hoku is an image processing software

 How To

-To upgrade Hoku from an earlier version, on Windows, you will need to first uninstall Hoku.
-On macOS, it will ask you if it can uninstall the previous version for you, as you install the new version.
-On Linux, as superuser, the new installation will simply overwrite the older version.
+On Windows, to upgrade Hoku from an earlier version, you will need first to uninstall any previous Hoku that is currently installed.
+On the Mac, it will ask you if it can uninstall the previous version for you, as you install the new version.

 You may contact the author at the email address below if you have questions, need help on a specific problem, run into problems, or have comments or suggestions.